in28minutes/in28minutes.github.io/_posts/2019-05-07-spring-boot-react-spring-security-basic-and-jwt-authentication.md

 User would be able to logout by click the logout button.

-As you can see the application has
-- Menu Component and
-- Footer Component

 ### Understanding Full Stack Architecture

 Following Screenshot shows the architecture of the application we would create: